JimScadden/disk-preparation/README.md

 # To have automated install, "priority=high" is enough after network is
 # configured.
 # To boot with DHCP and avoid network questions before the preseed file is
-# loaded, the boot commandline must have "priority=citical".
+# loaded, the boot commandline must have "priority=critical".
 # After the inital network config we can change to our preferred priority.
 # With "medium" or "low" we will see the installer menus even if options are
 # set by the preseed file.
 Can be used for debugging or updates of preseed file.